-sentence-level polish
+sentence-level editing

 Copyediting and line editing